Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 * Pick and mix of services for building an ECM solution
 * Reimplementation of individual services
 * Multiple implementations of a service, where the appropriate implementation is chosen based on the context within which the solution is executed
-* A pattern for extending Alfresco Content Services (at design and runtime)
+* A pattern for extending Content Services (at design and runtime)
 * Easier testing of services

-To support this approach, Alfresco Content Services used the Spring framework for its factory, Dependency Injection, and Aspect-Oriented Programming (AOP) capabilities.
+To support this approach, Content Services used the Spring framework for its factory, Dependency Injection, and Aspect-Oriented Programming (AOP) capabilities.
 Services are bound together through their interfaces and configured using Spring’s declarative Dependency Injection: